hzaidi05/BitTensor/README.md

 - [ ] Add `torch.compile` integration for it to go brr
 - [ ] Add int4 inference example with MNIST
 - [ ] SIMD optimizations
-- [ ] More operations and fused kernels
+- [ ] More operations and better fused kernels

 Performance results coming soon!